hands-on-engineering/labs/ltspice/lab1/planning.md

 1. You will be able to analyze a basic circuit (one without energy storage elements or dependent sources) by hand using Kirchoff's Laws and Nodal Analysis
-2. You will be able to construct basic circuits using LTSpice software
-3. You will be able to analyze the result of LTSpice of simulations

 ## Learning Assessments